Steps To Take If Your Identity Is Stolen

 Deal with debt collectors.

-You may receive notices from debt collectors about outstanding bills.
-Call them and send a letter that indicates you are an identity theft victim and not responsible for unpaid bills.
-Include any related documentation, such as the police report.
-Ask the debt collector to confirm in writing when the collection account is closed.
+If you receive collection notices for debts you did not incur, inform the collector in writing that you are an identity theft victim and are not responsible for the charges.
+Include copies of any supporting documentation, such as the police report, and ask the collector to confirm in writing when the matter is resolved.

 Need insurance for You, Your Family or Your Business?